-Parking lots Ac.
+§ 10 50-25 HILLTOWN CODE § 160-25 Parking lots Ac.
 Other Ac.
 Equals total impervious surface = Ac.

-Divide by net buildable site area less all land area required for proposed public street right-of-way or private street constructed pursuant to an approved Age Qualified Residential Community Plan Ac.
+Divide by net buildable site area less all land area / required for proposed public street right-of-way or private street constructed pursuant to an approved Age Qualified Residential Community Plan Ac.
 Equals impervious surface ratio = Ac.

-Maximum allowable impervious surface ratio 2.0000000000000000000000000000000000000

-(Table of Performance Standards 15) Ac.

-- B. The following site capacity calculations shall be submitted with applications for agricultural, commercial, institutional, industrial, and all other residential uses not included in Subsection A (residential uses not requiring open space): - (1) Certain portions of tracts may not be usable for the activities proposed for the site.
-These areas shall therefore be subtracted from the site area to determine base site area:

-Site area as determined by actual on-site survey.
+Maximum allowable impervious surface ratio (Table of Performance Standards 15) Ac. В. agric following site capacity calculations shall be submitted with a cultural, commercial, institutional, industrial, and all other resided in Subsection A (residential uses not requiring open space): pplications for ential uses not (1) Certain portions of tracts may not be usable for the activities presite.
+These areas shall therefore be subtracted from the site area to site area: oposed for the determine base Site area as determined by actual on-site survey.
 Ac.
-Subtract land within the existing and ultimate right-of- of existing streets, utility rights-of-way and easements. way - Ac.
-Subtract land which is not contiguous; i.e., - Ac.
-A separate parcel which does not abut or adjoin, no boundaries with, the rest of the development; and/o ommon Land which is cut off from the main parcel (1) by an expressway, arterial, or major collector street as defined within § 140-29C of Chapter 140, Subdivision and Land Development, or (2) so that it is isolated and unavailable for building purposes.
-Subtract land which in a previously approved subdivision was reserved for resource reasons such as flooding, or recreation.
+Subtract land within the existing and ultimate right-of-way of existing streets, utility rights-of-way and easements.
 Ac.
-Subtract land used or zoned for another use, to include not necessarily limited to commercial or industrial uses a residential development, or land in a different zoning district than that of the primary use. s in Ac.
-EQUALS BASE SITE AREA Ac.
+Subtract land which is not contiguous; i.e., Ac.
+A separate parcel which does not abut or adjoin, nor share corboundaries with, the rest of the development; and/or nmon Land which is cut off from the main parcel (1) by an expressive or major collector street as defined within § 140-29C of Chapt Subdivision and Land Development, or (2) so that it is isolated unavailable for building purposes. ter 140, Subtract land which in a previously approved subdivision was reserved for resource reasons such as flooding, or for recreation.
+Ac.
+Subtract land used or zoned for another use, to include but not necessarily limited to commercial or industrial uses in a residential development, or land in a different zoning district than that of the primary use.
+Ac.
+EQUALS BASE SITE AREA = Ac. and the control of th 17 1 1